NYPL/nypl-library-card-app/README.md

 ## Docker

 _Note_: This application is using Docker only for production builds and not for local development.
 For local development, the `npm run dev` command is the way to go.
+If that doesn't work (for example certain Macs) you are likely missing a step.
+Make sure you have gone through all steps of the setup.
+If you still are unable to run locally, ask another dev or use Docker for the interim.

 ### Building Docker Images